simeoncloud/docs/reporting.md

 ### I don't have a Power BI Pro license; can I still see the workspace?
 Accessing a shared Power BI workspace requires at least a Power BI Pro license assigned to the user accessing the workspace.
 If you are unsure that you want to signup, Power BI offers several trial options.
 Also, a Power BI Pro license is included in the **Office E5 license**.

-### How do I reauthenticate Power BI with the SQL database?
-If the Power BI report has the error: "The data source SimeonSync is missing credentials and cannot be accessed."
-- Re-run the Simeon Report installer

-### Why does Simeon Sync dataset use Direct Query while the Baseline and Compliance dataset use Import Connection?
-The Baseline and Compliance report includes complex calculations that are not supported with Direct Query.

 # Daily Summary Email
 Sends a daily digest of all changes made to your tenants in the past 24 hours, providing you an easy way to monitor your tenants.